 The Rise of a new Farum

-Danish architect Arne Jacobsen and it was one of his most famous projects.
-The buildings are made out of concrete and brick, and they’re shaped like an upside-down V. The buildings were originally used as a hotel, but they’ve been abandoned for years now.
+Danish architect Arne Jacobsen designed it, one of his most famous projects.
+The buildings are made out of concrete and brick, and they’re shaped like an upside-down V. The buildings were originally used as a hotel but have been abandoned for years.